joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

     - Route-View Components take the identifying information from the Route and pick out the specific data from the Service.
     - Different Route-View Components may use the same identifying information to make different API requests because they need different data related to the same identifiers.
 - If a place in your app can be navigated to via button, link, or whatever else, then it must have a Route.

-It can help to think about Routes in a RESTful manner, but instead of the Resource being some data, the Resource is a View or unit of interaction.
+- Route Paths should follow RESTish practices, although the Resource you're identifying isn't some datum but rather some View or Interaction.

 And now some rules to follow, as your life (or at least happiness) depends on it: